fzhao888/Regex-Tutorial/Regex-Tutorial.md

 The OR operator (`|`) allows for OR logic to be used in regular expressions.
 It is especially helpful dealing with grouping contructs.

 #### For Example:
  A good example of using the OR operator would be to with we only wanted e,f, or g but limited to just efg.
 This use of the OR operator would look something like: `(e|f|g)`.
 Essentially, the OR operator gives us more flexibility.
+The OR operator was not used in our email regular expression example.

 ### Character Classes